 In the starter kit, there is another opportunity to communicate with the representative and make a good first impression.
-Even better, you have the opportunity to reduce the percentage of unopened kits by placing words of encouragement, welcoming the new representative, on the outside of the box!
+Even better, you have the opportunity to reduce the percentage of unopened kits by placing words of encouragement, and welcoming the new representative on the outside of the box!

 Within 24-48 hours of receipt of the starter kit, the new representative should receive personalized contact from the company.
 The best method is by telephone so that questions can be answered, but if that isn’t feasible, an email is better than no contact at all.